myHerbAI/azure-tools-for-intellij/CONTRIBUTING.md

 ### Run/Debug

-* Open IntelliJ, open `PluginsAndFeatures/azure-toolkit-for-rider`.
+* Open IntelliJ IDEA, open `PluginsAndFeatures/azure-toolkit-for-rider` folder.
 * Run/Debug the plugin by using `Run Plugin` run configuration.
+* For the dotnet part, open the solution file from `PluginsAndFeatures/azure-toolkit-for-rider/ReSharper.Azure.sln`.

 ### Maven Plugins for Azure Services